 “Medicare does not pay for experimental or research use tests.”

-To be a valid ABN, there must be at least one reason applicable to each item or service listed in Blank (D).
-The same reason for noncoverage may be applied to multiple items in Blank (D).
+To be a valid ABN, there must be at least one reason applicable to each item or service listed in the column under Blank (D).
+The same reason for noncoverage may be applied to multiple items in Blank (D) when appropriate.

-Blank (F) Estimated Cost: Notifiers must complete Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially noncovered services.
+Blank (F) Estimated Cost: Notifiers must complete the column under Blank (F) to ensure the beneficiary has all available information to make an informed decision about whether or not to obtain potentially noncovered services.

-Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed in Blank (D).
+Notifiers must make a good faith effort to insert a reasonable estimate for all of the items or services listed under Blank (D).
 In general, we would expect that the estimate should be within

 $100 or 25% of the actual costs, whichever is greater; however, an estimate that exceeds the actual cost substantially would generally still be acceptable, since the beneficiary would not be harmed if the actual costs were less than predicted.
 Thus, examples of acceptable estimates would include, but not be limited to, the following: